naev/naev/utils/ssys/Readme.md

  - `ssys2pov.py -g`: The same, but takes a graph in input.

 ## graphmod
 `graphmod.py` provides all that is necessary to build a graph modifier such as the programs described in the section graphmods below.
 As a simple example of use, see `graphmod_repos_virt.py` source.
+By convention, we call `graph_xxx.py` the generic utilities and `graphmod_xxx.py` the ad hoc modifiers.
+ - `graph_faction.py`: Reads a graph in input, add faction tag to vertex aux field, and outputs the result.
+With, `-c`, adds the color instead of the faction.
+Also provides color values when imported.
+ - `graph_scale.py`: Reads a graph in input, scales it, and outputs the resulting graph.

 ## auto-positioning system
 Another graph modifier.